temet.cosmo

 - resolved_dust_mapping(pos_in, hsml, mass_nh, quant_z, pos_stars_in, projCen, projVec=None, rotMatrix=None, pxSize=1.0)

-Compute line of sight quantities per star for a resolved dust attenuation calculation.
 Gas (pos,hsml,mass_nh,quant_z) and stars (pos_stars) are used for the gridding of the gas and the target (star) list. projVec is a [3]-vector, and the particles are rotated about projCen [3] such that it aligns with the projection direction. pxSize is in physical kpc.

 - debug_check_redshifting(redshift=0.8)

-Verify we understand what is going on with redshifting and apparent vs. absolute magnitudes of the band magnitudes (from FSPS) and the band magnitudes derived from our convolving our spectra with the bandpass filters manually.
+Check the band magnitudes (from FSPS) and the band magnitudes derived from our convolving our spectra with the bandpass filters manually.

 - debug_dust_plots()